Background pattern

 • In pediatric patients with Pompe disease, isolated cases of ventricular arrhythmia have been reported.

-• As with all anesthetics, it is essential to maintain blood pressure and blood volume stability to avoid myocardial ischemia (obstruction of blood flow to the heart muscle) in patients with coronary artery disease.
+• As with all anesthetics, it is essential to maintain stable blood pressure and blood volume to avoid myocardial ischemia (obstruction of blood flow to the heart muscle) in patients with coronary artery disease.

-• If you have kidney function problems.
+• If you have kidney function damage.

 • If you are at risk of increased intracranial pressure.